openbikesensor/portal/OBS-FACE/README.md

 The data exported for visualization will be located in:

+`./data/visualization/measurements.json`

-`./data/visualization/measurements.json` contain confirmed, valid measurements in GeoJson format.
+contain confirmed, valid *measurements* in GeoJson format as expected by `measurements.html` in the [OBS-FACE visualization](https://github.com/openbikesensor/OpenBikeSensor-Scripts/tree/main/OBS-FACE-Visualization) project.
+Further,

+`./data/visualization/roads.json`

-`./data/visualization/roads.json` contain confirmed, valid measurements consolidated to road segments in GeoJson format.
+contains confirmed, valid measurements consolidated to *road segments* in GeoJson format as expected by `road.html` in the [OBS-FACE visualization](https://github.com/openbikesensor/OpenBikeSensor-Scripts/tree/main/OBS-FACE-Visualization) project.

 ## Advanced Use
 ### Add More Districts

 `python3.8 obs-face.py -ACV -D "Stuttgart" -D "Pforzheim" -D "Enzkreis" -D "Landkreis Böblingen" -D "Landkreis Ludwigsburg" -D "Rems-Murr-Kreis" -D "Landkreis Esslingen"`

-Make sure the spelling is correct.
+The name of the region is matched with the `name` tag of OpenStreetMap relations describing regions (Germany: *Kreis*), i.e. having the tag `boundary=administrative`, e.g. [Stuttgart](https://www.openstreetmap.org/relation/2793104).

 ### Change Data base Directory
 In case your data is located in a different directory, use:

 `python3.8 obs-face.py -ACV -D "Stuttgart" -b ./data_collection/Stuttgart/`

-In general the default data structure is as following:
+In general, the default data structure is as following:

 `BASEDIRECTORY/input/` input CSV files to be processed